parmentelat/jupyterlab-examples/notebooks/2-01-1-admonitions-nb.md

 ### in a div inside admonition

-same but now we wrap the admo content within a *div* MyST tag
+same but now we wrap the admo content within a *div* MyST tag - see also [here in the notebook on images](label-dropdown-div)

 `````{admonition} in a div inside admonition
 :class: seealso